Prerequisites

 "provisioningState": "Succeeded".Reference: az cognitiveservices account deploymentGet your project connection details

-You need the following information to connect to the project in other quickstarts and tutorials.
-If you’re administering this project for others, send them this information.- Sign in to Microsoft Foundry by using your Azure account.
-Select your project to start building.
+You need your project endpoint to connect from code.
+If you’re administering this project for others, send them this endpoint along with the deployment name.- Sign in to Microsoft Foundry by using your Azure account.

 - Find your project endpoint on the welcome screen of the project.